 At the time these rules were drafted, the Minnesota Conference of Chief Judges (the policy making body of Minnesota's trial courts) was in the process of considering whether to adopt a uniform rule regarding removal of district court judges applicable to all types of cases, including civil, criminal, and juvenile matters.
-The intent of this Advisory Committee is to implement the language adopted by the Conference of Chief Judges.
-However, regardless of the policy adopted by the Conference of Chief Judges, the Advisory Committee intends that there not be removal as a matter of right.
+The intent of this Advisory Committee is to implement the language adopted by the Conference of Chief Judges, the Advisory Committee intends that there not be removal as a matter of right.